 10. Advertising, promotions, and marketing

 These professionals calculate the demand for products and services, generate interest among potential buyers, and much more.
-Employment for advertising, promotions and marketing managers is projected to grow 8% from 2018–2028, faster than the average for other professions.
+Beneficially, employment for advertising, promotions, and marketing managers is projected to grow 8% from 2018–2028, faster than the average for other professions.

 Managerial positions are the most desirable in this sector, as they pay extremely well.
 The median annual wage for advertising and promotions managers was $125,510 in May 2019.